anaraquelmatos/anaraquelmatos/README.md

 My name is Ana Raquel Matos.
-I'm a Computer Technician and I'm currently studying to become a Full-Stack Web Developer
+I'm a Computer Technician and I'm currently studying to become a Full-Stack Web Developer.

 <br>
 <div>